Osip Senkovsky: Life

 As a literary critic he had few principles, his motto being "easy reading and less thought".
 One day he would pronounce his friend Nestor Kukolnik to be Gogol's superior, only to place Gogol higher than Homer the very next day.
-He dismissed The Tale of Igor's Campaign as a clumsy fake, derogated Pushkin as a second-hand imitator, and declared the Tale of Bygone Years to be written in Polish.
+He dismissed The Tale of Igor's Campaign as a clumsy fake, derogated Alexander Pushkin as a second-hand imitator, and declared the Tale of Bygone Years to be written in Polish.

 During his last years, Senkovsky turned from literature to music.
 He claimed to have invented a five-stringed violin and a new type of oven.
 He also published pioneering studies of Chinese, Mongolian, and Tibetan languages.

 He has been referred to as the founder of Litvinism.